Undiscovered Path Home Undiscovered Path Home

 • As much water as you’re allowed to bring – don’t worry, they will have refill stations.

-• Ear plugs (we bought these)
+• Ear plugs (we bought these, but regular earplugs work just fine)

-• Rain coat (always bring a raincoat!)
+• Rain coat (always bring a raincoat in case!)

 • Spare power pack for your phone